LucasAnfang/LogoRecogniton/Backend/README.md

 Tutorial link: https://www.youtube.com/watch?v=0oXYLzuucwE&t=7s

+Instagram Scraper requirements setup
 ##
+In order to use the instagram scraper, you must install the dependencies.
+This can be done on a virtual env with the following comands.

+// install a virtualenv inside the backend folder pip install virtualenv cd Backend virtualenv -p /usr/bin/python2.7 env source env/bin/activate

+// install the requirements.txt inside the py folder cd py/src pip install -r requirements.txt

+Server startup
+##
+To start the node server, type npm start

+##
-To set up MongoDB Compass, copy this string to your clipboard and then open the application.
+To set up MongoDB Compass (database GUI), copy this string to your clipboard and then open the application.
 It will populate all information automatically.

 ```mongodb://logo_detection_dev:RXR1Q4lJucDATFD7@logo-detection-c0-shard-00-00-swlr9.mongodb.net:27017,logo-detection-c0-shard-00-01-swlr9.mongodb.net:27017,logo-detection-c0-shard-00-02-swlr9.mongodb.net:27017/test?ssl=true&replicaSet=logo-detection-c0-shard-0&authSource=admin"```